 Fund Goal and Approach

-The fund may invest the remaining 20% of its net assets in other mortgage-related securities, including those issued by government-related organizations such as Fannie Mae and Freddie Mac, residential and commercial mortgage-backed securities issued by governmental agencies or private entities, and collateralized mortgage obligations (CMOs).
-The fund can invest in privately issued mortgage-backed securities with a "BBB" or higher credit quality, but currently intends to invest in only those securities with an "A" or higher credit quality.
+The fund seeks to maximize total return, consisting of capital appreciation and current income.
+Accordingly, the fund will invest at least 80% of its net assets in GNMA certificates, which are guaranteed as to timely payment of principal and interest by the Government National Mortgage Association.
+The fund may invest the remaining 20% of its assets in other mortgage-related securities, including those issued by government-related organizations, residential and commercial mortgage-backed securities, and collateralized mortgage obligations.
+The fund can invest in privately issued mortgage-backed securities with a 'BBB' or higher credit quality, but currently intends to invest in only those securities with an 'A' or higher credit quality.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.